jagprog5/choose/readme.md

 choose allows for lexicographical comparison and **user defined** comparison between tokens.
 Using this comparison, it can apply ordering and uniqueness.

-For example, this command sorts the inputs and leaves only unique entries:
+For example, this command sorts the input and leaves only unique entries:

 <table>
 <tr>